battlesnake/git-doc/index.md

 The actual name that you give a remote is only used locally - so call it whatever you want.

+A remote can be a repository accessible via HTTPS (e.g. https://[username@]github.com/username/repository), via SSH (username@server/path/repository) or a local path to a bare repository (e.g. /mnt/team-nfs-mount/git-repos/repo).

 ### Add a remote

 	$ git remote add <name> <URL>